Skill Demand Index

 Which roles need Paid Social most:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Paid Social include Data Analysis and Digital Marketing.
+Skills commonly paired with Paid Social include Paid Search and Data Analysis.

 Depth Level Distribution